This report is filled with fictional sample content to show you the depth of detail you can get from a fully upgraded mydiscprofile report.

 A measure of your interest in structure and order, and your willingness to comply with rules and regulations.
 Compliance is a relatively unimportant factor in your style.

 You're a confident and open individual who enjoys the company of others, and actively seeks out positive and friendly relations with the people around you.
-You communicate easily with others, whether they're familiar to you or not, and you're not afraid to find yourself at the centre of attention.
+You communicate easily with others, whether they're familiar to you or not, and you're not afraid to find yourself at the center of attention.

 Your results are created from your answers to the mydiscprofile questionnaire using a profiling system known as DISC (from the initials of Dominance, Influence, Steadiness and Compliance).
 DISC is widely used in professional personal assessments, and mydiscprofile uses the same underlying theory to give you a personal report built using professional techniques.